TresAmigosSD/SMV/docs/user/smv_input.md

     return "accounts/acct_demo"
 ```

+Note that there should be not trailing '/' at the end of the path ("accounts/acct_demo" NOT "accounts/acct_demo/").

 By default use the CSV attributes defined in the schema file.
 If no CSV attributes in the schema file,
 use comma as the delimiter with header.